-A feature-rich telematics system can optimize routes, track vehicles in real-time and identify unauthorized use of the company's assets.
+A feature-rich telematics fleet management system can optimize routes, track vehicles in real-time and identify unauthorized use of the company's assets.
 Telematics solutions can have features like geofencing, which can prompt managers when drivers are outside the expected geographic area for their routes.
 Some reports show that on average, for every 30 delivery vehicles in rotation, a fleet will see 40 miles of unauthorized use every week.

 Ensuring that drivers don't go off routes is crucial when transporting food.
 Every delay in shipping can cause food to deteriorate or spoil.

 Of course, decreasing the time that food spends in transit isn’t just a matter of monitoring driver behavior.
 Route optimization is also crucial in food logistics.
 Ensuring that each driver can take the most efficient routes will shorten the travel time of products, and by extension their shelf time.
 Half of the food's shelf time, after all, is usually spent inside delivery vehicles.

 In this way, it’s easy to see that telematics doesn’t exist in a vacuum.
 The tracking technology that your telematics solution might provide can be extremely valuable—but it’s even more valuable if it integrates easily with your other last mile delivery solutions.
 If you can integrate telematics into your route optimization and even gain real-time visibility into last mile deliveries, you can begin to streamline every touchpoint across the delivery chain.